NGZheWee/ZheWee-NG-Portfolio/Coursework/README.md

 |                                           | Introduction to Machine Learning                                       | COMPSCI 189   | UCB         | Fall 2024           |
 | **Special Topics**                        | Special Topics: Decentralized Finance                                  | COMPSCI 194   | UCB         | Fall 2024           |

+## GitHub Repositories for CS Classes

+In addition to coursework, I have created and contributed to GitHub repositories for several of my computer science classes.
+These repositories contain project work, coding assignments, and collaborative software engineering tasks that demonstrate my practical application of the concepts learned in class.
+These repositories not only showcase my technical abilities but also provide insight into my development process and collaborative skills.

+I will be adding a chart that outlines these repositories, detailing the course, the repository link, and the key projects featured within each one.